 7. Do it right

 If you have the right resources, budget and people, set the wheels in motion for the first campaign of your strategy and let your new clear messaging go public.
 If you think you’re not entirely equipped to go, hold back on less important targets until you are.
-A digital strategy is designed to scale up or down as your budget allows.
+A digital strategy agency will help you design a scalable strategy based on your budget.

 8. Measure it